• Skip to main content

 Short answer, Yes!

-Making buttery and creamy oatmeal is as easy as just adding butter and cream to the bowl of prepared oats. 🙂 Pumpkin Butter is just a flavour profile for this bowl of oatmeal.
+Making pumpkin pie oatmeal is as easy as just adding pumpkin butter and cream to the bowl of prepared oats. 🙂

 1. Boil and cook oats with water